Advertiser Disclosure

 Also known as remote disbursement, this involves intentionally prolonging the payment process.
 Historically beneficial due to the lag in physical check processing, its use has decreased with the invention of electronic transfers.

-Dos and Don'ts of managing student loan disbursements
+Dos and don'ts of managing student loan disbursements

 Understanding how student loan disbursements work is important.
 Knowing the right steps to take and the ones to avoid can help you manage your loans better, reducing financial stress while you're in college and after you graduate.